aerospaceresearch/ESDC/README.md

 - You have a working internet connection.
 - You have installed [GNU Octave](https://www.gnu.org/software/octave/) version 8.2. or above.
 - You have installed the relevant IO package for GNU Octave.
+- You have installed Java Runtime Environment on your system to use .jar files.

 ## Install GNU Octave